 If you are new to knitting, putting these abbreviations into practice can be difficult.
 In this article, we will add some examples of those abbreviations with quick projects you can do on your own, to practice following a pattern.
-Or, you can choose to watch the video tutorial and follow along visually.
+Or, you can choose to watch the video tutorial at the bottom of this page and follow along visually.

 Knitting Eyelets into a Project

-The following example includes eyelets knitted into a piece of rib knit.
+The following pattern example includes eyelets knitted into a piece of rib knit.
 The pattern reads:

 The Translated Knitting Pattern